nuwave/lighthouse/docs/master/eloquent/nested-mutations.md

 }
 ```

-Lighthouse will detect the relationship and attach/update/create it.
+Lighthouse will detect the relationship and attach, update or create it.

 ```json
 {